PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

 .. function:: ecommerceRemoveFromCart(products)

-    Tracks action of removing product from a cart.
+    Tracks action of removing a product from a cart.

     :param Array<object> products: **Required** List of product representations.
 Expected attributes of each product: